ACCELERATED CADET PROGRAM

 A. Members are not permitted to have any tattoos that are visible while standing at attention in a Class A summer uniform.
-However, the policy on tattoos is under review for potential revisions.
-The policy will be in place and implemented prior to final selection and start of academy, should any changes be warranted.
 Body modification to any area of the body that is visible while in any authorized uniform or approved attire is prohibited.
 The use of gold, platinum or other dental veneers or caps for purposes of ornamentation is prohibited.
 Teeth, whether natural, capped or veneer, shall not be ornamented with designs, jewels, initials, etc. Body piercing jewelry not concealed by any authorized uniform or approved attire is prohibited.
 There is policy on the grooming standards and the wearing of earrings.

 Q. What is your policy on assignments after graduation?

 A. There is no specific policy; however, the ACP graduates will have the opportunity to be assigned within the commuting policy as stated on WVSP Form 24.